realitix/vulkan/README.md

 `vulkan.VkErrorExtensionNotPresent` means your have installed the Vulkan SDK but your driver doesn't support it.

 `pip install vulkan` fails on Windows 10: Try `pip install --upgrade pip setuptools wheel` before installing `vulkan`.

+`Platform not supported` error: It's probably because your pysdl2 wrapper is using SDL3.
+To fix it, install `pysdl2-dll` in your venv.

 ### API